Kezzryn/Advent-of-Code/2015/README.md

 Day 13 - Knights of the Dinner Table
 - Placement optimization of a circular list.
+- This was brute forced with a simple depth first search.
+An improvment would be to introduce some sort of bounds check or other heuristic.

 Day 14 - Reindeer Olympics
 - Interval processing.
 The TravelDistance function does the heavy lifting.